Trump era throws wrench into grad students’ hopes for unions

 Chaz Lee, a graduate student in music history at the University of Chicago, said a pro-union vote there in October was “a really heartening moment for all of us.”

 He had hoped it would lead to better pay and health insurance coverage.
-Many graduate students, some of whom are deep in debt because of high tuition costs, struggle to find affordable housing near the university, he said.
+Many graduate students struggle to find affordable housing near the university, he said.

 “Some departments give raises; some don’t,” he said.
 “None of these are enshrined in a contract that ensures that our compensation would go up to stay in line with the cost of living.”